-\begin{lemma} Let $M$ be a smooth Riemannian manifold and let $f:M\to\mathbb R$ be a proper, smooth, and lower-bounded function.
-Then the negative gradient flow of $f$ is forward-complete. \end{lemma} \begin{proof} By Theorem~\ref{T-2-1}, there exists a unique maximal flow $\varphi:\mathcal D\to M$ generated by $-\nabla f$.
+\begin{lemma} Let $M$ be a smooth Riemannian manifold, and let $f:M\to\mathbb R$ be a proper, smooth, and lower-bounded function.
+Then the negative gradient flow of $f$ is forward-complete. \end{lemma} \begin{proof} In light of Theorem~\ref{T-2-1}, there exists a unique maximal flow $\varphi:\mathcal D\to M$ generated by $-\nabla f$.
 For each $p\in M$, let $J_p$ be the maximal interval such that

 It suffices to show $J_p$ has no upper bounds.
-Assume on the contrary that $\beta:=\sup J_p$ is finite.
+Assume the contrary, then $\beta:=\sup J_p$ is finite.
 Define the integral curve starting at $p$ as